 The History Writing Resource Center (HWRC) is a little known William & Mary asset making a huge impact on campus and beyond.
 The HWRC is staffed by Ph.D. students with teaching experience and who compete for the privilege of holding a consultant position.

 Their focus is to assist students in history writing, but any and all majors are welcome, undergraduate and graduate alike.
 And while students are typically looking for help with specific assignments, they are gaining lifelong writing skills.

 "A lot of students aren't sure, even if they already have a draft written, how to structure or arrange their paper.
 We get students at every stage of the process.
 Some just have an outline, some have written a draft and others have just been given an assignment and need to know how to get started," explained consultant Sarah McLennan.
 Another consultant, Andrew Sturtevant added, "Most are trying to make the transition from high school writing to college writing.
 And we get students from different disciplines, not just history."

-The services offered by the center really do benefit many at the College.
-"Undergraduates can get help with their writing, at any stage of the process, without the pressure of feeling as if they are being evaluated, and what they gain instills a set of skills for future use in writing both at the College and in their lives beyond; graduate students gain added and invaluable teaching experience; and faculty can spend extra time helping students work out their arguments, knowing that the students have an additional resource for seeking guidance about their prose," explained Carol Sheriff, William E. Pullen Professor of History and the center's director.
+The services offered by the center really do benefit many at the university.
+"Undergraduates can get help with their writing, at any stage of the process, without the pressure of feeling as if they are being evaluated, and what they gain instills a set of skills for future use in writing both at the university and in their lives beyond; graduate students gain added and invaluable teaching experience; and faculty can spend extra time helping students work out their arguments, knowing that the students have an additional resource for seeking guidance about their prose," explained Carol Sheriff, William E. Pullen Professor of History and the center's director.

 How does the HWRC measure success?
 With statistics of course - students complete an anonymous survey at the end of their consult.
 The center has twice as many visits as visitors.
 Obviously, students find the center to be an invaluable resource because they keep coming back.
 But, proof is in the pudding as they say...